 Those who operate an affected device pool and rely on Bluetooth are now faced with two alternatives: either live with the gap and the associated risk, or destroy working, tried-and-tested hardware.

 That cuts into both the cost and ecological balances.
-More openness and open-source drivers could prevent this and significantly increase the lifetime of the hardware.
+More openness and free drivers could prevent this and significantly increase the lifetime of the hardware.

 The issues with the Bluetooth stack serve as just one example.
 The TCP/IP network stack and many other essential components of your digital signage solution also contain errors that will only become apparent years later.
 Error-free software does not exist.
 Development is a continuous process.